HydraMeshnet/developer-portal/api/layer2_api.md

 {
   "owner": "pszp9HBQY4qrx2yPGqM6biZeLmudJanMK6LXzXzLZGciLYA",
-  "subtreePolicies": {}, // for other features in the future "registrationPolicy": "owner", // who can register under this domain, where owner means only the owner, any means anyone.
+  "subtreePolicies": {}, // for other features in the future "registrationPolicy": "owner", // who can register under this domain, "owner" or "any" (i.e. anyone without restrictions).
   "expiresAtHeight": 1000 // the domain will expire at this block height.
 }
 ```